Nickelodeon (Australia and New Zealand): History

-Nickelodeon was launched on 23 October 1995, replacing the Max and ClassicMax channels, offering live action shows and cartoons.
+Nickelodeon Australia was launched on 23 October 1995, replacing the Max and ClassicMax channels, offering live action shows and cartoons.
 Originally the channel timeshared with Nick at Nite which began at 8 on weekdays and 10 pm on weekends, and ended at 6 am.
-From 1 July 1998, the channel gained an extra half-hour on weekdays, moving Nick at Nite back to.
-8.30 pm.
+From 1 July 1998, the channel gained an extra half-hour on weekdays, moving Nick at Nite back to 8.30 pm.
 On 2 January 2000, the channel introduced "More Nick", extending its broadcast hours to 10 pm every night of the week.
-Eventually in July/August 2000, Nick at Nite closed and Nickelodeon began broadcasting for 24 hours every day.
+Eventually in mid-2000, Nick at Nite closed and Nickelodeon began broadcasting for 24 hours every day.
 After that, almost all of Nick at Nite's programming moved to TV1.
 Nickelodeon was also added to the Optus Television service in December 2002.

-On 14 March 2004, Nick Jr. launched as the first full, 24-hour TV channel designed for pre-school audiences in Australia.
-Before this, Nick Jr. was a morning and afternoon programming block on Nickelodeon, including shows that now get much more airtime on the full channel, such as Dora the Explorer and PAW Patrol.
+On 14 March 2004, Nick Jr. launched as the first full, 24-hour television channel designed for pre-school audiences in Australia.
+Before this, Nick Jr. was a morning and afternoon programming block on Nickelodeon, including shows that eventually received much more airtime on the full channel, such as Dora the Explorer and Paw Patrol.
 For a few months after Nick Jr. became a full channel, it kept a 2-hour-long time slot on Nickelodeon, but it was drastically shorter than it was before it became a full channel.
-Nickelodeon and Nick Jr. began broadcasting in Widescreen on 2 March 2009.
+Nickelodeon and Nick Jr. began broadcasting in widescreen on 2 March 2009.

-During Kids Choice Awards 2010 Nickelodeon Australia rebranded the network with the new one using completely different bumpers than America's channel however the iCarly bumper with slime has been used in most advertisement breaks.
+During Nickelodeon Australia's broadcast of the 2010 Kids' Choice Awards, the network rebranded with the new one using completely different bumpers than America's channel, however the iCarly bumper with slime was used in most advertisement breaks.
 The Nick Shack rebranded much earlier before the channel itself.

-On 1 December 2010, Nickelodeon Australia launched in New Zealand, replacing Nickelodeon New Zealand.
-On 30 July 2013, Nickelodeon Australia became available on the newly launched Australian IPTV service Foxtel Play, making it one of the first channels to be available via the service.
+On 1 December 2010, Nickelodeon Australia launched in New Zealand, replacing the New Zealand version of Nickelodeon.

+On 30 July 2013, Nickelodeon Australia became available on the newly launched Australian IPTV service Foxtel Play, making it one of the first channels to be available on the service.

 On 3 December 2013, Nickelodeon Australia became available on Foxtel's streaming service Foxtel Go.
-On 1 January 2014, Nickelodeon Australia launched on Australian IPTV provider FetchTV.
+On 1 January 2014, Nickelodeon Australia launched on Australian IPTV provider Fetch TV.

-From September 2020, a 12-hour block of Nickelodeon and Nick Jr. programming will be made available to free-to-air television on the newly-launched 10 Shake multichannel, operated by free-to-air sister channel 10.
+From 27 September 2020, a 12-hour block of Nickelodeon and Nick Jr. programming was broadcast on the new 10 Shake free-to-air channel.

+On 22 June 2023, it was announced that 10 Shake itself would rebrand as Nickelodeon on 1 August.
+Foxtel chose to discontinue the pay television channel then using that name at this time, along with Nick Jr. The channel continues to air on Fetch in Australia and on Sky in New Zealand.

+The channel was removed on Fetch TV on 1 November 2025.

+The channel will be withdrawn in New Zealand from 2 December 2025 ultimately shutting down the channel after 30 years on the air.